-Bluetooth[®]
+Bluetooth®

-For vehicles with a Navigation System and Bluetooth, see the Navigation System manual for information about how to use the Bluetooth system.
+For vehicles with a Navigation System and Bluetooth, see the Navigation System Manual for information about how to use the Bluetooth system.

-For vehicles without a Navigation System, the Bluetooth system can use a Bluetooth capable cell phone with a Hands Free Profile to make and receive phone calls.
-The system can be used while the key is in ON/RUN or ACC/ACCESSORY position.
+For vehicles without a Navigation System, the Bluetooth system can use a Bluetooth-capable cell phone with a Hands-Free Profile to make and receive phone calls.
+The system can be used while the ignition is in ON/RUN or ACC/ACCESSORY.
 The range of the Bluetooth system can be up to 9.1 m (30 ft).
-Not all phones support all functions, and not all phones are guaranteed to work with the in-vehicle Bluetooth system.
-See www.gm.com/bluetooth for more information on compatible phones.
+Not all phones support all functions and not all phones work with the Bluetooth system.
+See www.gm.com/bluetooth for more information about compatible phones.